amkdg/Dotfiles/README.md

 3. If you intend to use iTerm, refer to your operating system's manual to install [fonts](https://github.com/amkdg/Dotfiles/tree/main/Fonts) and manually import the [iTerm profile](https://github.com/amkdg/Dotfiles/blob/main/Dotfiles/Other%20(Not%20sourced)/iterm.conf.json) in preferences.

 ## Updating?
 The dotfiles are symlinked, not copied over to your home directory.
-You can run `git pull` to fetch any changes from this repository or your own fork.
+You can run `git pull` to fetch any updates from this repository or your own fork.